Sharing Burp Projects without Secrets with Hackvertor

 I had all the APIs mapped up in nice tab groups in Burp and I wanted to share it with my team members so they can easily start poking the API.
 But I did not want to share my token.

 First I created a Hackvertor global variable.
-Click the Hackvertor
+Click the Hackvertor in the

 menu.
 There's also a Hackvertor tab, don't confuse these.
 Menu is the one on